jthom2/email-chat/readme.md

 ## Description

 This is a Python web application that integrates with Gmail to perform actions such as creating email drafts and sending emails.
-It uses OpenAI's language models, probably for generating email content or other text-based operations.
+It uses OpenAI's language models for generating email content or other text-based operations.
 The application includes a simple front-end interface that allows users to interact with the API.

 ## Features